Port of Cartagena (Colombia)

-Find Panama Canal & Central America
+Find a Cruise to the Panama Canal & Central America

-Here you'll find everything a cruise passenger's heart could desire: a fascinating -- and often dark and bloody -- history embedded in ancient forts, churches and palaces; a walled town filled with exquisite 16th- and 17th-century Spanish colonial architecture; soft beaches; world-class snorkeling and scuba diving reefs; delightful restaurants; and enough shops to capture your interest without the place feeling like one gigantic mall.
+There, you'll find everything a cruise passenger's heart could desire: a fascinating -- and often dark and bloody -- history embedded in ancient forts, churches and palaces; a walled town filled with exquisite 16th- and 17th-century Spanish colonial architecture; soft beaches; world-class snorkeling and scuba diving reefs; delightful restaurants; and enough shops to capture your interest without the place feeling like one gigantic mall.

-I'd lay bets that your only regret, as your cruise ship steams away at the end of the day, will be that you didn't have longer to explore.
+Your only regret, as your cruise ship steams away at the end of the day, will be that you didn't have longer to explore.

 Currency & Best Way to Get Money